horstmeier/TFTPServer/README.md

     ProxyFileMapper proxyFileMapper = new ProxyFileMapper("http://google.com/");
     TFTPBaseServer baseServer = new TFTPBaseServer(proxyFileMapper, 8089);

-Now all TFTP requests for a file named "x/y/z" will be mapped to the http://google.com/x/y/z.
+Now all TFTP requests for a file named "x/y/z" will be mapped to http://google.com/x/y/z.
 (Please don't use google.com in your production code.
 This address was only used as a neutral address for demonstration purposes)